Taiwing/basetobase/README.md

 For each base a function is created to convert given input to every other base in the list.
-Each function can be called by its full name or by a shorter three letters or a one letter version.
+Each function can be called by its full name or by a shorter three letters or a one letter version. bc is used to actually perform the conversion.

 The naming convention is: *inputbase* to *outputbase*

+## Example

-ex: to convert 0x80 to decimal the three following commands can be used:
+To convert 0x80 to decimal the three following commands can be used:
 ```
 hexadecimaltodecimal 80
 hextodec 80